OWASP/D4N155/README.md

     Options:
 	-w, --wordlist	<url|ip>	Make the smartwordlist based in informations on website.
-	-v, --vulners	<url|ip>	Get urls that can cause attacks.
 	-t, --targets	<file>  	Make the smart-wordlist based in your passed source informations in urls.
 	-b, --based	<file>		Analyze texts to generate the